amsa-code/auth10-java/README.md

 The `/src/main/webapp/WEB-INF/web.xml` is configured so visiting anything after the base url of the webapp (/wsf-sample/*) will apply `WSFederationFilter.java` filter.
 This filter
 * checks if the session is valid
 * if session not valid it redirects to the Identity Provider's authentication url.
-* once authenticated the IP forwards to the specified return url in `federation.properties` as an http POST with the SAML xml.
+* once authenticated the IP forwards to the return uri in `federation.properties` (`federation.audienceuris`) as an http POST with the SAML xml.
 * the SAML xml contains the claims under the *Assertion* element node.
 If using SAML2 *and encrypted assertions* you'll find the claims under the *EncryptedAssertion* node (see below).
 * the filter validates and decrypts (using `rsa_private_key.pk8`) the SAML xml and puts the user principal and claims in the session object.
-* the filter then forwards to the original requested url.
+* the filter then forwards to specified return uri.

-Note that the servlet mapped to the uri specified as the audience uri in `federation.properties` (`federation.audienceuris`) must implement `doPost()` as well as `doGet()` for the filter to work correctly.
+Note that the servlet mapped to the return uri specified as the audience uri in `federation.properties` (`federation.audienceuris`) must implement `doPost()` as well as `doGet()` for the filter to work correctly.

 ## Decrypting Assertions